The Symbolism of Windows and Doors Portals of Consciousness

 Reasoning And Rational Thinking

 The first window we must open is the window of reasoning.
 It begins the expansion process by bringing your analytical capabilities online, enabling common sense and wisdom to shine through.
 Common sense and logical reasoning will help you uncover your internal deceptions.
-It also allows you to shine your light outward at the right time to the right audience.
+It also allows you to shine your light outward at the right time for the right audience.

 Increasing the bandwidth of reasoning and common sense helps us connect to our intuitive powers, improving our self-awareness.
 Self-awareness takes us beyond the Ego.
 It allows the Observer of our consciousness to come to the forefront.
 The Observer is the awareness we are talking to inside our heads.
 It’s the real you.

 Expanding our range of critical thinking skills will increase the scope of perception.
 You’ll need to do this before trying to use the other keys.
-We’ve divided this key into three tools, logical reasoning, spotting logical fallacies, and the truth-seekers axioms.
+We’ve divided this key into three tools: logical reasoning, spotting logical fallacies, and the truth-seeker’s axioms.
 Together they will help you determine fact from fiction and theory from mythology.
 Analytical thinking is necessary to decipher the symbolism of windows and doors in your subconscious.

 Using this tool makes unlocking the next window possible.
 Strange as it may seem, logic and intuition are not opposites.
 They are complementary tools that work together.